The Monitoring Committee decided by wirtten procedure on 18th May 2020 to approve under conditions 35 projects. List of

 SUPPORT FROM DTP JOINT SECRETARIAT

 Apart from attending the thematic seminars addressing the topics open for the Third call organised by the DTP MA/JS, DTP applicants had the possibility to individually consult the Joint Secretariat (JS) on their project ideas before and during the launch of the call.
 Project ideas being at an early stage of development were recommended to first address their respective National Contact Point for general advice and information.

 Consultations in the form of bilateral meetings or phone discussions could be requested via email from the thematic JS Project Officer responsible for the respective project topic (the contact details of the JS can be found on the programme website), or the general DTP email (email@example.com).

 The email should have included a written project outline based on a pre-defined DTP Concept Note.
 Additionally, applicants are recommended to highlight the main questions to be answered by the Joint Secretariat.
 The JS provided a feedback as soon as possible, not later than a week from the request.
-Consultations were limited to 30 minutes and could be asked only once for each project.
+Consultations were limited in time and could be asked only once for each project.

 In order to allow a realistic timeframe for adjustments, no on-site project consultation was organised in the last week before the closure of a given Call for Proposal.
 This limitation is not affecting general or technical questions, for which the Joint Secretariat could be addressed at any time.

 Support to potential applicants at national level was provided as well by the DTP National Contact Points by organising National Info Days regarding the third call for proposals.
 The location and dates of those events during the 1st step are listed here.

 For the purpose of supporting the applicants in self-assessing their financial viability the JS developed an excel-based tool.
 This tool is not mandatory as the financial viability will only be assessed by the JS during the second step based on a self-declaration.